RajaMahanty/mongodb-test-todo/README.md

 1. Start the server:

     ```bash
-    node index.js
+    npm start
     ```

+    Or for development with auto-reload:

+    ```bash
+    npm run dev
+    ```

-2. The server will be running on `http://localhost:3000`.
+2. The server will be running on `http://localhost:3000` (or the PORT specified in your .env file).

 ## API Endpoints